ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   Be aware of the new exception handling mechanism that works differently than the _try-catch-finally_ statements
 *   Manage timeouts not to wait too long (perhaps indefinitely) for a stuck stage

 The CompletableFuture API is quite complex and justifiable to use when a single result depends on many stages that form a rather complicated _directed acyclic graph_.
-It is wise to try the simpler asynchronous APIs at the beginning, for example, Parallel Streams or _ExecutorService_s.
+It is wise to try the simpler asynchronous APIs at the beginning, for example, Parallel Streams or _ExecutorServices_.
 Be aware of the disadvantages of asynchronous programming - asynchronous code is often much more difficult to implement, understand, and debug.
 Make sure that the CompletableFuture API is the right tool for your job.

 Complete code examples are available in the [GitHub repository](https://github.com/aliakh/demo-java-completablefuture).